Migration Collective

 Well those borders aren't going to drag themselves down, are they?

-Join us for a night full of queer joy and solidarity with Drag Down the Borders as we showcase incredible drag, burlesque, cabaret and DJ talent!
+Join us for a night full of queer joy and solidarity with Drag Down the Borders as we showcase incredible drag, burlesque, and cabaret!

 The whole night will be hosted by your favourite Catholic Daddy, Sweet FA.